As fighting empties north Gaza, humanitarian crisis worsens in south

 The U.N. agency for Palestinian refugees, which is struggling to provide basic services to over 600,000 people sheltering in schools and other facilities in the south, said it may run out of fuel by Wednesday, forcing it to halt most aid operations.
 It said it was unable to continue importing limited supplies of food and medicine through Egypt’s Rafah crossing, Gaza’s only link to the outside world.

-With Israeli forces fighting Palestinian militants in the center of Gaza City, the territory’s main city, both sides have seized on the plight of hospitals.
+With Israeli forces fighting Palestinian militants in the center of Gaza City, both sides have seized on the plight of hospitals.
 Images of doctors trying to keep newborns warm at Shifa have circulated widely.

 Israel accuses Hamas of using hospitals as cover for its fighters, alleging that Hamas has set up its main command center in and beneath Shifa, without providing visual evidence.
 Both Hamas and Shifa Hospital staff deny the Israeli allegations.